 Perhaps the truth depends on a walk around the lake. ~Wallace Stevens

-This peach cobbler is everything you dream about in a cobbler, crispy golden biscuit crust atop juicy warm, bubbling peaches.
+This peach cobbler is everything you dream about in a cobbler: crispy golden biscuit crust atop juicy, warm, bubbling peaches.
 If you are a peach lover, make sure to make this dessert at least once before peach season ends.
 Your future self will thank you. 😉

 Ingredeints in peach cobbler

-Ingredients in Peach Cobbler
+Peach Cobbler Recipe ingredients

 Peach Filling